-Are we planning correctly - will we make money?
-How do you know?
-The answer lies in developing and analyzing the operating or master budget for your business.
-The first and most basic component of the operating budget is the sales budget, which lists the expected units and revenue expected from the sales plan (do you have a sales plan?).
-The more accurate your sales forecast, the more effectively you can manage the business.
+The first and most basic component of any operating budget is the sales budget, which lists the expected units and revenue expected from the sales plan.
+This budget may also be referred to as a forecast.
+Overall, the more accurate your sales forecast, the more effectively you can manage your business.

-Several departments contribute to the sales budget.
-Of course, the majority of input comes from the sales team, who deal with customers on a day-to-day basis.
-Marketing contributes promotional information, which can affect both the timing and volume of sales.
+Many departments contribute to the sales budget, though the majority of input may come from the sales team, as they work with customers on a day-to-day basis.
+Marketing contributes to promotional information, which can affect both the timing and volume of sales.

-Engineering may have insight into new product development and release dates, as well as the discontinuance of older products.
-The executive team may review and revise these figures based on planned divestitures or acquisitions.
+Product managers may have insight into new product development and release dates, as well as the discontinuance of older products.
+The executive team may review and revise figures based on their own insights.

 - The objectives (broadly stated)

 - The goals (finite and measurable)

 - The strategies and tactics that may work the best and why